-Understanding Lean Portfolio Management starts first with understanding its roots in the lean methodology.
-The Lean methodology is a subset of the Agile/iterative methodology that emerged from the Japanese manufacturing industry.
-Rather than a holistic set of practices and techniques, Lean is more of a set of foundational guideline principles that inform the project process.
-The Lean methodology is built upon three simple ideas:
+The Lean methodology is a subset of Agile/iterative methodologies that emerged in the Japanese manufacturing industry.
+Rather than a holistic set of practices and techniques, Lean is more of a set of foundational principles that inform the project process.
+The this methodology is built on three simple ideas:

 - Deliver customer-based value